-Sync status with green check icon indicates connected status with all local changes getting synced remotely.
+The cloud icon status shows a green check icon indicating connected status with all local changes saved and synced.

-When you mouse over the connection status icon based on your connectivity to the Internet, you'll see either of the details:
+When you mouse over the cloud icon based on your connectivity to the Internet, you'll view details such as:

 Team Projects includes an offline editing capability so you may continue working even if your Internet connection is temporarily interrupted.
 During such interruptions, you cannot publish your changes or get the latest updates from other collaborators, but you can continue to work with your edits being saved locally.
 When you reconnect to the Internet, the Update and Publish buttons reappear.